 There’s a reason why this is my new fave coleslaw – it’s that good!

-This takes your standard coleslaw and tips it on its ear - fresh shredded cabbage and carrots mixed with a delicious lightened up dressing.
-Who wouldn't love this at your next BBQ?
+Lightened Up Coleslaw is a delicious twist on the standard coleslaw recipe.
+Fresh shredded cabbage and carrots are mixed with a delicious lightened up yogurt dressing.
+Who wouldn’t love this at your next BBQ?

 30 minPrep Time